 – Powder coating is an alternative to galvanized steel.
 It is easier to clean but can get scraped or chewed off over time.
 White coating makes it easy to see any urine that has been spayed on the cage bars.

 – Plastic will get chewed.
 Just because your chinchilla has not chewed plastic in the past doesn’t mean he won’t ever chew plastic.
-I’ve had a chinchilla that didn’t chew plastic in the past chew his way out of a pet carrier in half an hour.
+I’ve had a chinchilla that didn’t chew plastic in the past chew his way out of a pet carrier in 20 minutes.

 – Wire ramps/ladders are not needed as chins can jump from one level to the next.
-The ramps can actually be dangerous and they just take up unnecessary room so it is a good idea to remove them if your cage has any.
+The ramps can actually be dangerous for legs to get caught and they just take up unnecessary room so it is a good idea to remove them if your cage has any.

 – Smaller doors make it harder to get your chinchilla out of the cage but larger doors make it harder to contain your chin when opening the door for feeding or adding hay.